TanmayBundiwal/saavn-song-details/README.md

 How to use:

 1) Open playlist you wish to download on your browser.
+You must be logged in if your account is private.
-2) Download the webpage as "Starred.html".(Right click + Save as)
+2) Download the webpage (Right click + Save as)
-3) Move the downloaded webpage (Starred.html) to a new folder.
+3) Run the python script.
-4) Place saavn_scraper.py in the same folder as the downloaded webpage.
+4) It will ask you to select a file, select the downloaded webpage.
-5) Run the python script
+5) It will ask you where you want to want to save the csv file.
+6) If there were some songs that failed processing, it will show a warning.

 Requires Python 3

+Update (30/04/20): Added simple UI using tkinter.